| The way our ancestors cured ills.

 like calcium, phosphorus, iron, copper, sulfur, potassium, magnesium, manganese,

+silicon, sodium iodine, zinc and traces of other minerals.
 Royal Jelly: A honeybee product said to prolong life, build sex glands

 and restore vitality